rougin/combustor/README.md

 create:controller [arguments] [options]
 =======================================

-**NOTE**: You must install the customized factory pattern to view this set of commands.
+**NOTE**: You must install the customized factory pattern to view this command.

 Creates a new controller